Mobile Seed Processing Trailer

 Logistics of seed processing unit movement:

-At each of the sites an in-depth training on all equipment was be followed by supervised/supported equipment use.
+At each of the sites an in-depth training on all equipment was followed by supervised/supported equipment use.

 Logistics of unit upkeep and liability:

 Each grower who will use the seed processing unit on their farm will be asked to sign a simple contract indicating that they will return the trailer to the condition in which they found it, and providing full contact information.
 During this pilot phase, we will not ask growers to contribute towards equipment upkeep; when the project has gained traction and it is clear how equipment will be used, we will work with growers to determine use rates to pay for routine maintenance and eventually equipment replacement, plus trailer insurance.
-So far, no on has taken us up on this arraignment.
+So far, no on has taken us up on this arrangement.

 Record keeping for impacts: